rodzanto/amazon-sagemaker-object-detection-railways/README.md

 ## Next Steps: MLOps

-Once you successfully deploy your ML models, you could leverage [Amazon SageMaker for MLOps](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-pipelines/tabular/customizing_build_train_deploy_project/sagemaker-pipelines-customized-project.ipynb) to create a CI/CD system that automate the process to build, train, and deploy models.
+Once you successfully deploy your ML models, you could leverage [Amazon SageMaker Projects and Pipelines](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-pipelines/tabular/customizing_build_train_deploy_project/sagemaker-pipelines-customized-project.ipynb)  for automating with MLOps.
+This would allow integrating a CI/CD service for automating the process of building, training, and deploying the models.